 Absolute Return: This type includes one absolute return funds of funds.
 This fund targets consistent, positive absolute returns with minimal beta to major equity and fixed income markets.
 The fair values of the investments in this type have been determined using the NAV per share of the Program's ownership investment in partners' capital. assets.
 The fund will withhold a percentage pending the completion of the annual audit.
 The fund is in the process of liquidating.
-Approximately \$3.1 million was liquidated in fiscal year 2023 with the remainder expected in Fiscal Year 2024.
+Approximately \$25.4 million was liquidated in fiscal years 2022, 2023 and 2024 with the remainder \$0.3 million expected in Fiscal Year 2025.

 High Yield: This type seeks income and gains through trading and investing in securities.
 The fair value of the investment in this type has been determined using the NAV per share of the Program's ownership investment in partners' capital.
-Ninety percent of liquid securities are available within 30 days of quarter end with 60 days' notice prior to quarter end.
+90% of liquid securities are available within 30 days of quarter end with 60 days' notice prior to quarter end.
 Up to 25% of the fund may be invested in illiquid securities.
 Ten percent of any withdrawal may be held until 30 days following the annual audit.